If you’re behind on your mortgage payments, you could face foreclosure on your home. In Michigan, most foreclosures are done without going to court.

-Most foreclosures start when your lender says it will exercise its right to sell your property unless you catch up on your payments or make other arrangements with it.
+Most foreclosures start when your lender says they will sell your home unless you catch up on your payments or make other arrangements with them.
 Your lender is the bank or company that holds the mortgage on your house.

-If you are facing foreclosure, you can contact a housing counselor to get help.
+You can also contact a housing counselor to get help.
 Housing counselors are free.
 You should never pay a fee for help working with your lender.
-Use a counselor who’s certified by the Michigan State Housing Development Authority (MSHDA) or the U.S. Department of Housing and Urban Development (HUD).
+Find a counselor who’s certified by the Michigan State Housing Development Authority (MSHDA) or the U.S. Department of Housing and Urban Development (HUD).

-Here is a list of HUD certified counselors in Michigan.
+Here is a list of HUD-certified counselors in Michigan.

 The Sheriff’s Sale

-- Sell your home
+- Selling your home

-- Refinance your home
+- Refinancing your home

-- Seek a loan modification with your lender
+- Getting a loan modification

 If the home is sold for less than what you owe on it, you might still owe the unpaid amount.
 That amount is called a deficiency.
 Your lender could sue you to collect the deficiency from you.

 After the Sheriff’s Sale – The Redemption Period